sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

   challenges.
 - `android-app`\ - This is a regular Android app module, which consumes Android framework-generated by Kotlin Multiplatform.
+- `compose-app`\ - This is a multiplatform module that produces Android, iOS and Desktop app framework.
+It contains all the source code required to target iOS and Android mobile apps and desktop apps using Kotlin Multiplatform.
 - `design-system`\ - This module acts as a library for the project.
 Since the project has a custom design system implementation, all the necessary theming APIs are provided by this module.